devsecops-workshop/workshop-guide/content/5-gitops/_index.md

     system:image-puller system:serviceaccount:workshop-prod:default \
     --namespace=workshop-int
 ```
-- Find the **ArgoCD URL** by going to **Networking > Routes**
+- Find the local **ArgoCD URL** by going to **Networking > Routes** in namespace `workshop-prod`
-- Open the website ignoring the certificate warning
+- Open the ArgoCD website ignoring the certificate warning
+- Don't login with OpenShift but with username and password
 - User is `admin` and password will be in Secret `argocd-cluster`
 - Create App
-  - Click the `manage your applications` icon on the left
+  - Click the **manage your applications** icon on the left
   - Click **Create Application**
   - Application name : workshop
   - Project : default
   - SYNC POLICY : Automatic
-  - Repository URL: Copy the URL of your config repo from Gitea (It should resemble `https://repository-gitea.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git`)
+  - Repository URL: Copy the URL of your config repo from Gitea (It should resemble `https://repository-git.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git`)
   - Path: environments/dev
   - Cluster URL : https://kubernetes.default.svc
   - Namespace: workshop-prod